timbraun/nelnet-coding-exercise/README.md

 - Tweety: 0.05

 ## Requirement #2
-Person shall have a desired weight.
-Desired weights are defined as:
+Person shall have a prefered weight.
+Weight classes are defined as:

 - Extra Small: 0 < x <= 1.0
 - Small: 1.0 < x <= 5.0